elephantscale/es-training-new/terraform/slides/Terraform-Basics.md

 ---
 ## Canonical File Names

-* The terraform community has a file naming convention that is generally adhered to
+* The Terraform community has a file naming convention that is generally adhered to
   - This makes reading terraform source code easier for other developers
 * The file are:
   - _variables.tf_: contains variable definitions